datacarpentry/image-processing/episodes/06-blurring.md

 - "How can we apply a low-pass blurring filter to an image?"
 objectives:
 - "Explain why applying a low-pass blurring filter to an image is beneficial."
-- "Apply a Gaussian blur filter to an image using OpenCV."
+- "Apply a Gaussian blur filter to an image using skimage."
 - "Identify other methods of blurring images"
 - "Explain what often happens if we pass unexpected values to a Python function."